-In this kit, you’ll taste the careful heat-free sun dry craft of Qianjiazhai’s sheng pu’er and the fermentation of their shu pu’er, while also tasting their unique sun dried black tea.
+In this kit, you’ll taste the careful heat-free sun dry craft of Qianjiazhai’s sheng pu’er and the fermentation of their shu pu’er.
 This kit is an invitation into a little-seen side of tea and its ancient wild origins.

 Within it, our home Qianjiazhai is a protected microclimate that shelters some of the oldest tea trees in the world.
 We believe that to call a tea “wild,” it should mean no intervention - no planting tea, no watering, no pesticides, no fertilizer and no trimming.
 We forage tea growing between evergreens, walnut trees and herbs.

 We have banded together and formed a small cooperative in order to make a sustainable future for tea in our home, encouraging stewardship of our forest through ownership of the process.

 We do not sell to big brands or workshops to blend our leaves with other regions.
 We sun dry, hand finish and stone press our teas and sell them ourselves to show the community that if we care for the land, it can care for us and provide a better future.

 We hope that by tasting our tea you will get a sense of the beauty of the place we call home, and that by respecting our environment and perfecting our craft we will bring Qianjiazhai fame, recognition, and protection for future generations."